Guides & Tutorials (beta)

 • State: This type represents a finite number of states, with a basic property being a numerical identifier for the current state.
 Examples include light indicators for on/off states, battery or coverage level indicators, toggle switches, semaphores, and check marks.

-• Gauge Implementations: Finally, the lowest level entails configuration traits.
-This layer comprises common traits utilized by all gauges, alongside unique traits specific to each gauge implementation for appearance and behavior configuration.
+• Gauge Traits: Finally, the lowest level entails configuration traits.
+This layer comprises common traits utilized by all gauges, alongside unique traits specific to each gauge style for appearance and behavior configuration.
 Traits can be stored as fixed data in JSON format or within a JavaScript function definition signature, enabling dynamic trait evaluation.
 This flexibility allows for configurable traits, accommodating scenarios where resource paths are determined only upon gauge loading.

 Each of these layers will be expounded upon in further detail within this article.